Developing your skills as a coach.Search courses

 As a coach, you inspire and deliver success at every level.
 Coach training from the Institute of Swimming helps you make aquatic sports more enjoyable for more people.

-To match your commitment we’re committed to supporting you as a current or aspiring coach in Swimming, Diving, Synchronised Swimming, Water Polo and Open Water Swimming.
+To match your commitment we’re committed to supporting you as a current or aspiring coach in Swimming, Diving, Artistic Swimming, Water Polo and Open Water Swimming.

 We have combined our expertise with British Swimming and Swim England to develop an exciting coaching programme.
 Exclusive to Institute of Swimming.

 Leading coaches in their fields developed the framework for each discipline.
 This means all content is specific.

 The coach training programme contains the most relevant and up to date training techniques.
 Continual reviews keep it fresh.